owlchester/kanka-docs/docs/features/permissions.md

 ### The Admin Role

 The Admin role is for everyone with full control on the campaign, able to see and interact with just about everything.
-This includes changing the campaign, adding or removing members, creating, updating or deleting any entity, and most dangerously deleting the campaign.
+This includes changing the campaign, adding or removing members, creating, updating or deleting any entry, and most dangerously deleting the campaign.

-When creating or editing an entity, the last field is the privacy field.
-Is that field is checked, the entity will only be visible to members of the campaign's admin role.
+When creating or editing an entry, the last field is the privacy field.
+Is that field is checked, the entry will only be visible to members of the campaign's admin role.

 You cannot directly add members to your campaign's admin role.
 You first have to invite them to your campaign into another role, and once they have joined, you can add them to the admin role.